cwonrails/jgthms.github.io/_posts/2012-12-21-quick-bootstrap-design.md

 You could browse the thousands of palettes on [ColourLovers](http://www.colourlovers.com/) or [Adobe's Kuler](https://kuler.adobe.com/) but even I get overwhelmed by the quantity available.
 So I often stick to one of them: [Solarized](http://ethanschoonover.com/solarized).
 This blog uses its colors, and I've really learned to like it because it prevents me from looking to long for decent colors.
 Solarized is like a designer's Bootstrap: it's a solid base you can use as start, and modify along the way if you want (I rarely do).

-If you don't like Solarized, try to use your favorite IDE color scheme.
+If you don't like Solarized, try to use your favourite IDE color scheme.
 Or steal a color palette from a website or app you like.
 For example, 53's app [Paper](http://www.fiftythree.com/paper) has 4 default palettes to play around with.
 I particularly like the first one:

 ![Paper colors](/images/paper-colors.png)